blink1073/oct2py/docs/source/info.rst

 ==================
 Oct2Py supports the Octave `keyboard` function which drops you into an interactive Octave prompt in the current session.
 This also works in the IPython Notebook.
+Note: If you use the `keyboard` command and the session hangs, try opening an Octave session from your terminal and see if the `keyboard` command hangs there too.
+You may need to update your version of Octave.

 Syntax Errors